Chola government: Extent of government

 Between 980 CE, and c.
 1150 CE, the Chola Empire comprised the entire south Indian peninsula extending east to west between sea to sea and bounded in the north by an irregular line along the river Tungabhadra and the Vengi frontier.
 Although Vengi had a separate political existence, it was so closely connected to the Chola Empire, that for all practical purposes, the Chola dominion extended up to the banks of the Godavari river.
 The main conquests took place between the accession of Sundara Chola and of Rajendra Chola I. The bulk of the conquests occurred during Rajaraja, and in his reign the Chola kingdom ceased to be a small state, and the character of the Empire took true imperial proportions.

-The king was referred to as Chakravartigal (Emperor) and the lord of the three worlds (Tribhuvanachakravarti).
+The Chola monarchs used the titles of Chakravartigal ("emperor") and Tribhuvana-Chakravartin ("emperor of the three worlds").
 The crown prince began to take part in active administration from the time of Rajaraja and minor princes were appointed as regional governors.